andresive/My-Neovim/README.md

 # My Neovim
-this is my plugins and cofiguration for programing in csharp and edit text or everything files with neovim
+this is my plugins and cofiguration for programing in csharp and edit text or everything files with neovim, this file contain the basic for you install my config and plugins.
+I hope you like it.

-this file contain the basic for you install my config and plugins
+If you find errors or bugs try correct these and send a pull request.
+And thanks

 ## Dependencies